Getting kids to try new foods is kind of like building a house: it’s important to build the walls before you buy the furniture.

-The furniture is the content, or the actual food: broccoli, fish or even more exotic items such as hummus, tuna or steak!
+The furniture is the content, or the actual food: broccoli, eggplant or even more exotic items such as hummus, plantain or kale!

 When children are reluctant to try new foods you have to change how they eat before you change what they eat.

 Most parents throw new foods at their kids without considering their children’s overall pattern of eating.
 Then, the new food gets rejected because it is too new, too weird, too different and, definitely, too unexpected.

 Build a foundation for trying new foods in 3 easy steps.

 Step 1: Tally up all the kinds of foods your kids consume daily according to whether they are …